incwadi-warehouse/monorepo-go/README.md

 - DATA_DIR - Path where to store the files
 - CORS_ALLOW_ORIGIN - Allowed origins
 - BASE_PATH - Configure the base path
-- AUTH_API_ME - APT endpoint for the user object
+- AUTH_API_ME - API endpoint for the user object

 ## Testing